RocketLeagueMapmaking/RL-docs/docs/more/contribute.md

 # Contribute

 Thank you for helping us to try to create a complete guide for Rocket League Mapmaking.
-Contribute enough, and you will secure a place in the [special thanks](../more/about.md#special-thanks).
+Contribute enough, and you will secure a place in the [Special Thanks](../more/about.md#special-thanks).

-If you have ideas for the website, you can reach us [here](../more/contact.md) or on [github discussions](https://github.com/RocketLeagueMapmaking/RL-docs/discussions)
+If you have ideas for the website, you can reach us [here](../more/contact.md) or via [GitHub discussions](https://github.com/RocketLeagueMapmaking/RL-docs/discussions)

 ## Financial Contribution